-- 1. Click the user avatar in the upper left corner of FortiClient Console. - 2.
+- 1. Click the user avatar in the upper left corner of FortiClient. - 2.
 Under Get personal info from, click User Input. - 3.
-Select an image file.
+Take a photo using the webcam, or select an existing image file.

 The Compliance & Telemetry tab displays whether FortiClient Telemetry is connected to FortiGate or EMS.
 You can use the Compliance & Telemetry tab to manually connect FortiClient Telemetry to FortiGate or EMS and to disconnect FortiClient Telemetry from FortiGate or EMS.